geneontology/geneontology.github.io/_docs/faq.md

 ## What is a GO-CAM?

 GO-CAM stands for Gene Ontology Causal Activity Model.
-GO-CAMs link multiple GO annotations into an integrated model of a biological system.
+GO-CAMs link multiple standard GO annotations into an integrated model of a biological system.
 More information can be found on the [GO-CAM site](http://geneontology.org/cam).

 ## What exchange format is used for GO-CAMs?

-GO-CAMs include more information than classic GO annotations, so cannot be effectively exchanged using the simple tabular formats used by the GO.
+GO-CAMs include more information than standard GO annotations, so cannot be effectively exchanged using the simple tabular formats used by the GO.

-The native representation for GO-CAMs is the Web Ontology Language (OWL).
-Standard RDF exchange formats such as RDF/XML and Turtle can be used for GO-CAMs.
+The native representation for GO-CAMs is the Web Ontology Language ([OWL](https://www.w3.org/OWL){:target="blank"}).
+Standard [RDF](https://www.w3.org/RDF){:target="blank"} exchange formats such as RDF/XML and Turtle can be used for GO-CAMs.

 Downloads can be found on the [GO-CAM site](http://geneontology.org/cam).